crosssenses/mediating-machines/src/pages/index.md

         title: Designing Digital Inclusion in Peacemaking
         text: >-
           Arguments can be collected and analyzed as part of inclusive peacemaking efforts.
-Digital Technologies play a key role in facilitating such processes.
+Digital technologies play a key role in facilitating such processes.
 The most important insights from the "Designing Digital Inclusion" Project, conducted at the Graduate Institute of International Development Studies.
 The full text is